neurobagel/old-query-tool/README.md

 ```

 You can verify the tool is running once you receive info messages from Nuxt regarding environment, rendering, and what port the tool is running on in your terminal.

+## Usage

+To define a cohort, set your inclusion criteria using the following query fields:

+- Age: The minimum and/or maximum age (in years) of participant that should be included in the results.

+Once you've defind your criteria, submit them as a query and query tool will display the results.

 ## Testing